 Frequently Asked Questions

-If you don’t find what you’re looking for here, please check our terms and conditions, trip information, and clothing and equipment in the Pre-Trip Planning section of each tour.
+If you don’t find what you’re looking for here, please check our terms and conditions, trip information, and clothing and equipment in the Pre-Trip Planning section of each cruise.
 There is a lot of information that may answer your questions.

 - Are there any electrical outlets on the boat to plug in cameras, computers, etc.?
 Is there an internet connection?
 Do cell phones work?